bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

-Initiate nearby replacements by executing `<Leader>c` on the word to be replaced, or for the current visual selection, type the new text and then hit `Escape` to complete the change.
+Initiate nearby replacements by executing `<Leader>c` on the word to be replaced, or for the current visual selection, type the new text and then hit `Esc` to complete the change.
 The dot operator will immediately repeat that change forward for the next match, hit dot again to continue repeating the change.
 However, if one wishes to individually accept or reject each change then the *enter* and *exclamation mark* mappings listed above will prove useful;